Eshlyn greets you

 Eshlyn moved around to face me, holding out a pair of crescent-shaped earrings, opals catching the light.

-“You know my ears aren’t pierced,” I said, eyeing them with genuine regret.
+“You know my ears aren’t pierced,” I reminded her, eyeing them with genuine regret.

 She nudged my shoulder.
 “Need I remind you, we’re attending a royal dinner.
 Not a trial.”

-“Depending on their intel, it might be the same thing.”
+“Depending on their intel, it may be the same thing.”
 I shot back, trying to keep my tone casual.

-“Perhaps, but I doubt it,” she said carefully, “I’ll admit, I was excited earlier, but I’m feeling a bit strange about it now.”
+“Perhaps, but I doubt it,” her voice was careful, “I’ll admit, I was excited earlier, but I’m feeling a bit strange about it now.”

 “How so?”
 I questioned.